 Eat at Home:

 I’m not saying don’t ever eat out.
-I’m saying $50 for dinner three times a week sure adds up.
-And wouldn’t you rather go on a vacation?
+I’m saying $50 for dinner three times a week sure adds up and wouldn’t you rather go on a vacation?
 In the end, it’s a choice you make about what’s important to you.
 If you’re going to eat out though, look for a coupon!
-While I do most of my cooking at home to cut costs, there are one or two restaurants in our area that we really like.
+While we do most of our cooking at home to cut costs, there are one or two restaurants in our area that we really like.
 Those restaurants also happen to offer deals on Local Flavor (it’s a more local version of Groupon).
 It offers deals like, $30 worth of food for $15.
 Sometimes, Local Flavor even offers an extra 25% off, so we end up paying $11.25 for the same $30.
 Nice!

 Package It Up!